Commando: Etymology

 Cape Mounted Burghers, or "kommando," assembling for action in 1846 during the Seventh Xhosa War.
 The term originally referred to the mounted infantry of this type.

 The term commando derives from the Latin word commendare ("to recommend") via the Dutch word kommando, which translates as "a command or order" and or roughly to "mobile infantry unit".
 Kommando in turn originated from the Portuguese word comando, which was used in Portuguese India to refer to an early type of special forces.
-The word was adopted into Afrikaans from Boer interactions with the Portuguese in neighboring African colonies.
+Kommando was adopted into Afrikaans from Boer interactions with the Portuguese in neighboring African colonies.
 In Southern Africa, the term originally referred to units of locally raised mounted infantry which fought during the Xhosa Wars, Anglo-Zulu War and the First and Second Boer Wars.
 The British were exposed to the concept during the 19th and 20th centuries, in particular during the Boer Wars.
-During World War II, the British military established the Commandos, a formation of special forces units which engaged in raids against German-occupied Europe.
+During World War II, the British military established the Commandos, a special forces formation that conducted raids against German-occupied Europe.
 Wehrmacht special forces units were also referred to as "kommandos".
 Some historians have argued the term is a High German loan word originating from German colonists who settled in the Dutch Cape Colony.

-The Oxford English Dictionary ties the English use of the word meaning "[a] member of a body of picked men ..." directly into its Afrikaans' origins:
+The Oxford English Dictionary ties the English use of the word meaning "[a] member of a body of picked men ..." directly into its Afrikaans origins:

 1943 Combined Operations (Min. of Information) i.
 Lt.
 Lieutenant-Colonel D. W. Clarke... produced the outline of a scheme....
 The men for this type of irregular warfare should, he suggested, be formed into units to be known as Commandos....
 Nor was the historical parallel far-fetched.
 After the victories of Roberts and Kitchener had scattered the Boer army, the guerrilla tactics of its individual units (which were styled 'Commandos')... prevented decisive victory....
 His [sc.
 Lt.-Col. D. W. Clarke's] ideas were accepted; so also, with some hesitation, was the name Commando.

 During World War II, newspaper reports of the deeds of "the commandos" only in the plural led to readers thinking that the singular meant one man rather than one military unit, and this new usage became established.

-Originally, "a commando" was a type of combat unit, as opposed to an individual in that unit although the term today can be used in both senses, in addition to referring to guerrilla warfare carried out by small units.
+Originally, "a commando" was a type of combat unit, as opposed to an individual in that unit, although the term today can be used in both senses and also to refer to guerrilla warfare carried out by small units.
 In English, to distinguish between an individual commando and a commando unit, the unit is occasionally capitalized.
 In China, the term does not necessarily refer to a military unit as country's People's Armed Police also has commando units such as the Snow Leopards and Falcons.

 The term "para-commando" may be used to combine the roles of paratrooper and commando.